garfix/nli-go/doc/topics/references/implementation.md

 - if the reflection is correct (checking co-occurance)
 - for definite references (with a non-empty definition): if the referent has an id, the definition should resolve with it (NB: we don't check for nonanaphoric references)

-If the referent is a group, it tries to match a member of the group, the same way an individual is matched.
+If the referent is a group, it tries to match each member of the group, the same way an individual is matched.
 References to the complete group are not yet supported.

+In case if definite references, where an id is certainly available, we bind the reference variable to the id of the referent.
+In all other cases, we replace the reference variable with the referent variable.
+This variable may or may not have a binding.

 ## Features